Arnott Whitney

-Arnott Whitney (born November 16, 1931) was a Canadian professional hockey player who played for the Hershey Bears in the American Hockey League.
+Arnott Whitney (November 16, 1931-February 23, 2024) was a Canadian professional hockey player who played for the Hershey Bears in the American Hockey League.
 He also played for the Victoria Cougars and Winnipeg Warriors in the Western Hockey League, and the Quebec Aces in the Quebec Hockey League.
 He later worked as an inspector for the Government of Ontario.